SterlingChin/flutter_chat_app/README.md

-# bui
+# Flutter Chat App

-A new Flutter project.
+This is a flutter chat app with firebase.

 ## Getting Started